En español | Answer: In some cases and some places.

 Veterans who are substantially confined to their immediate premises because of permanent disability who also are receiving a military pension can apply for an increased monthly pension.
 The application process is the same as above.

-The Program of Comprehensive Assistance for Family Caregivers offers needed services for primary caregivers of veterans who sustained a traumatic injury in the line of duty on or after Sept.
+The Program of Comprehensive Assistance for Family Caregivers will provide a monthly stipend to primary caregivers, including relatives or friends, who care for veterans who need assistance with everyday activities such as bathing, dressing and eating, due to a traumatic injury sustained in the line of duty on or after Sept.
 11, 2001.
-Benefits include a monthly stipend to primary caregivers of injured veterans, and lodging and travel expenses while accompanying vets going through care.
-Also available: comprehensive caregiver training, access to health insurance, mental health counseling and services, and up to 30 days of respite care per year.
+In June 2018, the president signed a law that expands these benefits to veterans of all eras, but the change is not expected to take effect until 2019, at the earliest.
+Payments vary.
+(In 2017, caregivers received between $7,800 and $30,000 a year).
+Caregiver stipends are not considered taxable income.
+Other caregiver benefits available through the program: lodging and travel expenses incurred when accompanying vets going through care, comprehensive training, access to health insurance, mental health counseling and services, and up to 30 days of respite care per year.

 To qualify, the veteran under care must: